ethereum/fe/docs/src/quickstart/deploy_contract.md

 }
 ```

-If you haven't already, run `./fe build guest_book.fe --overwrite` to obtain the bytecode that we want to deploy.
+If you haven't already, run  to obtain the bytecode that we want to deploy.

 To make the deployment, we will need to send a transaction to a node that participates in the Sepolia network.
 We can run our own node, sign up at [Infura](https://infura.io/) or [Alchemy](https://www.alchemy.com/) to use one of their nodes or use an open public node such as `https://rpc.sepolia.org` which we will use to keep this tutorial as accessible as possible.